The Best Books Set in High School or College For Fall 2023

 Richard is one of a select group of six students who have been hand-picked to work under the guidance of a classics teacher named Julian Morrow.
 Richard is narrating the story and he begins by telling about the death of one of the students named Bunny.

-As the story progresses, it is clear that this group of students rides the line of morality.
+As the story progresses, it is clear that this secret society of students rides the line of morality.
 The strained friendships and sexual tensions continue to push the edge until Bunny is killed.

-This book was deeply disturbing and difficult to read.
-It certainly earns its place on our dark academia book list.
+This is one of the books about secret societies that was deeply disturbing and difficult to read.
+It certainly earns its place on our list of dark academia books.

 Check out this post if you love dark academia.